elyukai/optolith-database-schema/docs/reference/magicalActions/MagicalDance.md

 ### <a name="PerformanceParameters/cost'Flat/translations[key]/per"></a> `PerformanceParameters/cost'Flat/translations[key]/per`

-The cost have to be per a specific countable entity, e.g. `8 AE per person`
+The cost have to be per a specific countable entity, e.g. `8 AE per person`.

 - **Type:** Object